 In this Global Seminar, explore France’s evolving development in health and society, with a particular focus on innovation in the health care sector.
 Examine the structure of health care systems and reimagine the concept of “socialized medicine” through an understanding of the origins and continued development of the French health care system.
 Learn about the cultural contexts and societal conditions that support such a thriving industry, as well as the effects of globalization on the health care sector and on broader global health.

-• This Global Seminar is led by Dana Lovold, MPH, Career Counselor and Instructor, Pre-Health Student Resource Center and Dr. Karin Hamilton, DVM, MPH, Coordinator and Instructor, Global Programs, Pre-Health Student Resource Center
+- This Global Seminar is led by Dana Lovold, MPH, Career Counselor and Instructor, Pre-Health Student Resource Center and Dr. Karin Hamilton, DVM, MPH, Coordinator and Instructor, Global Programs, Pre-Health Student Resource Center

 AHS 3004: HEALTH IN ECUADOR - HUMANS, ANIMALS, & ECOSYSTEMS

-During the first half of the spring semester at the University of Minnesota, students will learn about the challenges and opportunities of addressing the United Nations Sustainable Development Goals in Ecuador while comparing and contrasting with the US and/or Minnesota.
+During the first half of the spring semester at the U of M, students will learn about the challenges and opportunities of addressing the United Nations Sustainable Development Goals in Ecuador while comparing and contrasting with the US and/or Minnesota.
 Students will work in teams who will be tasked to focus on a perspective of a Sustainable Development Goal throughout the semester.
 Students will also learn very basic Spanish words and phrases in preparation for time in Ecuador.
 Through taking and learning about the Intercultural Development Inventory and cultural development and reflection activities including Observe, Describe, Interpret, and Evaluate (ODIE), students will learn more about their own cultures while preparing to openly experience cultures in Ecuador.

 During their time abroad, students will have the opportunity to apply the knowledge learned in the early Spring semester to observations and experiences in Ecuador.
 The teams will ask questions during site visits from their assigned SDG perspective in preparation for their final project on SDG’s in Ecuador.
 Students will have the opportunity to observe the relationship between international development and local development and the impacts on health and environment.
 Students will learn about the organization of the health system in Ecuador in the public and private sphere, and how ancestral western and Andean concepts contrast with each other in development and public health.
 Upon returning to Minnesota, the students will participate in re-entry activities, present their final project, and have a final class debrief.

-• This course will be taught by PHSRC Staff
+- This course will be taught by PHSRC Staff

-• 3 credits.
-Course meets Global Perspectives LE
+- 3 credits; meets Global Perspectives LE

 Additional Courses to Consider